Social Work (SOWK)

 Prerequisite(s): SOWK 7520.

-Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills and helping the learner assume a professional social work role.
-As is possible, placements are made in accordance with a student's stated learning objectives and professional career goals.
+Field education is the signature pedagogy of social work education.
+The Field Practicum & Seminar courses are designed to integrate MSW coursework with field practicum learning and experience.
+Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills to help the student assume a professional social work role.
+Field Practicum & Seminar courses require students to complete 300 hours in field placement in conjunction with class attendance and participation.
 Tulane School of Social Work maintains close ties with agencies in the development of the educational focus of field instruction.
-Prerequisite(s): SOWK 7530.

 Prerequisite(s): SOWK 7530.